 It’s a skill like so many other things, and skills need to be practiced.

 As above, it depends on what kind of stories you like.
 You can start with movies because it’s an easy way to both get your head around the concept, and process, and there are a lot of good ideas that can give you a springboard.
 Any scenario will do as long as you put a restful spin on it.
-Some people on the Internet have imagined that they were going to sleep inside of a loaf of bread or that they were a potato in the ground.
+Some people on the Internet have imagined they were going to sleep inside a loaf of bread or that they were a potato in the ground.

 - What kind of movies do you enjoy?
 Any genre will do.

 - Now, identify with one of the characters in it.

 - Most movies have conflict.
 You don’t want that when you’re trying to fall asleep.
 So, imagine what happens after the credits roll.
 What happens to your character at the end of the movie?

 Take the 1994 movie Speed starring Keanu Reeves, Dennis Hopper, and Sandra Bullock.

 Don’t imagine you’re Reeves’ character Jack Traven trying to save the bus full of passengers who might die any second if the bus goes above 50 miles per hour.
 Far too stressful!

 Rather, you’re Jack Traven at the end of the day after he gets back home from trying to save the bus full of passengers who almost died.
 Jack may or may not take a shower but he’d collapse onto the bed and head for dreamland quickly knowing he’s made a difference.

 Is your movie a rom-com?
 Don’t imagine the parts of the movie where the characters struggle to solve their problems.
 Rather, imagine that they’re at the end of the movie that they don’t show.
 They’ve worked out the problems and are traveling around the world on a little boat, like on 50 First Dates.